core-laboratories/payto/README.md

 Where:

-- `id` is the authority id of the Pass.
-(Required, Unique, Lowercase no spaces)
+- `id`: The authority ID of the Pass.
+(Required, unique, lowercase, no spaces)
-- `name` is the organization name of the Pass.
-If set it is forced to the Pass.
+- `name`: The organization name of the Pass.
+If set, it is forced on the Pass.
 (Default: PayTo)
-- `identifier` is the identifier of the Pass.
-(Required, Unique, Lowercase - Reverse DNS example: `pass.money.payto`)
+- `identifier`: The identifier of the Pass.
+(Required, unique, lowercase - reverse DNS example: `pass.money.payto`)
-- `url` is the url of the Pass.
+- `url`: The URL of the Pass.
 (Default: none)
-- `icons` is the icons of the Pass.
+- `icons`: The icons of the Pass.
 (Default: PayTo logo)
-- `theme` is the theme of the Pass.
+- `theme`: The theme of the Pass.
 (Default: PayTo theme)
-- `forceTheme` do you want to force the theme if the user has set it's own?
+- `forceTheme`: Whether to force the theme if the user has set their own.
 (Default: false)
-- `customCurrencyData` is the custom currency data of the Pass.
+- `customCurrencyData`: The custom currency data of the Pass.
 (Default: none)
-- `currencyLocale` is the currency locale of the Pass.
+- `currencyLocale`: The currency locale of the Pass.
 (Default: undefined - autodetect)

-[^authority] are available for the [Business plan](https://payto.money/pro).
+[^authority]: Available for the [Business plan](https://payto.money/pro).

-After successful registering the authority, you need to append to the url the `authority` parameter.
+After successfully registering the authority, you need to append the `authority` parameter to the URL:

 ```txt
 https://payto.money?authority={id}